Peanut-Free/Nut-Free Directory

 Struggling with a peanut allergy or any other food allergy can be difficult even in the best of times.

-Support groups supply a much needed public forum for people to provide and receive mental and practical support from others going through the same experiences.
+Support groups supply a much needed public forum for people to receive mental and practical support from others going through the same experiences.
 Mental support helps relieve stress and anxiety, while practical support gives concrete recommendations for allergy management.

 But not everyone feels comfortable sharing personal experiences in a group setting.
 Online support groups may be the best option for people who wish to avoid public support group sessions.